An algebraic model for commutative HZ-algebras: Comparison of spectra in bounded and unbounded chain complexes

 \begin{cor} The adjoint functors $i$ and $C_0$ induce a Quillen equivalence between the commutative monoids in $\spec(\ch, \Z[1])$ and $\spec(\CH, \Z[1])$. \end{cor}

 \begin{proof} Since the weak equivalences and fibrations are determined on the underlying positive stable model structures, $C_0$ still preserves fibrations and weak equivalences between positive stably fibrant objects.
 By~\cite[4.1.7]{HSS} it is then enough to check the derived composite $C_0 i$ is a stable equivalence for all cofibrant commutative monoids.
 This is shown for all objects in Corollary~\ref{cor.adjunction}.
-The fibrant replacement functor for commutative monoids will be different, but the properties used in the proof of that corollary remain the same, so we conclude. \end{proof}
+The fibrant replacement functor for commutative monoids will be different, but the properties used in the proof of that corollary \bltext{still hold}, so we conclude. \end{proof}